 George is the Executive Director of the Whitney and Betty MacMillan Center for International and Area Studies at Yale, the University’s focal point for encouraging and coordinating teaching and research on international affairs, societies, and cultures around the world and serves as the center’s chief administrative officer.
 He additionally supports the University’s engagement, strategy, and visibility in South Asia by working with deans, directors, and faculty by serving as Director for South Asia in the OIA.
 Joining the Yale Office of International Affairs in 2004 shortly after its establishment, George holds undergraduate and graduate degrees from Washington University in Saint Louis and graduate degrees from Yale.

-Eddie is responsible for supporting the university’s Africa initiatives by working with faculty to develop partnerships between Yale and African centers of academic excellence, as well as the private and public sectors, supporting admissions recruitment in Africa, building Yale’s alumni networks, and expanding press and social media coverage on the continent.
-Previously, Eddie was the Associate Director of NYU Africa House an interdisciplinary institute focused on economic development research around the impact of Market Information System technology in improving livelihoods of small holder farmers around the continent.
+Eddie is responsible for supporting Yale President, Peter Salovey's, Africa Initiative by working with faculty across the university to develop strategic partnerships between Yale and African centers of academic excellence, as well as the private and public sectors.
+Prior to joining Yale, Eddie was the Associate Director of NYU Africa House an interdisciplinary institute focused on economic development research around the impact of Market Information System technology in improving livelihoods of small holder farmers around the continent.
 Before that he was Washington D.C.
 Director of Global Kids Inc., an organization that educates, activates and inspires youth from underserved communities to take action on critical issues facing our world.
-He is a Carnegie New Leader and serves on the Board of Trustees of the Carnegie Council for Ethics in International Affairs.
+He is a Carnegie New Leader and has served on the Board of Trustees of the Carnegie Council for Ethics in International Affairs.
 He's a member of Aspen Institute's Society of Fellows, and Chatham House.
-He holds a BA in Political Science/African Studies from Hampshire College, and a MSc. in International Relations from the London School of Economics.
+He holds a BA in Political Science/African Studies from Hampshire College, and a MSc. in international relations from the London School of Economics.